opensearch-project/documentation-website/_ingest-pipelines/processors/user-agent.md

 # User agent processor

 The `user_agent` processor is used to extract information from the user agent string, such as the browser, device, and operating system used by the client.
-The user_agent processor is particularly useful for analyzing user behavior and identifying trends based on the devices, operating systems, and browsers used by your users.
-It can also be helpful for troubleshooting issues that may be specific to certain user agent configurations.
+The `user_agent` processor is particularly useful for analyzing user behavior and identifying trends based on user devices, operating systems, and browsers.
+It can also be helpful for troubleshooting issues specific to certain user agent configurations.

 The following is the syntax for the `user_agent` processor: